Lemon Bars Recipe with a buttery shortbread crust and a tangy, sweet lemon topping. A dusting of powdered sugar takes them over the top!

 Storage

-Can I Freeze Lemon Bars?
+Can I Freeze This Lemon Bars Recipe?

 Yes!
 The crust and custard freeze at different speeds, so they need space to freeze properly.